tongji-cdi/robot-knowledge-canvases/README.md

 # Canvases of how people present robotic situational knowledge

 This repository contains the canvas data we used in our CHI'21 paper "Patterns for Representing Knowledge Graphs to Communicate Situational Knowledge of Service Robots."
 We gave each participant three human-robot interaction scenarios, where the human asks the robot to communicate its situational knowledge.
 We then asked the participants to present the knowledge using cards on a canvas, playing the role of the robot.

-These are the results:
+## How do I use this dataset?
+You can download the dataset [here](https://github.com/tongji-cdi/robot-knowledge-canvases/archive/v1.0.zip).

+We used this dataset to derive common patterns in presenting robotic situational knowledge.
+These patterns in turn contributes to designing GUIs that display a robotic knowledge graph.
+You can find our process of deriving the patterns in the paper once it is published.

+## Dataset overview
 | Participant | Session 1 | Session 2 | Session 3 |
 | ------------- | ------------- | ------------- | ------------- |
 | P01 | <img src="./P01/P01-Session1-B2-Finished.jpg" width="200px"/> | <img src="./P01/P01-Session2-C3-Finished.jpg" width="200px"/> | <img src="./P01/P01-Session3-A1-Finished.jpg" width="200px"/> |